 Question about Samsung SyncMaster 203B LCD Monitor

-Look for bad caps (leaking/bulging tops) as shown in my albums, it is very common problem on all brands of LCD monitors.
+Look for bad caps as shown in my pictures:

 Post back what you see inside so we can guide you further and it will help out other people in the future also.